 #1 Reason Why Kids Complain – How resistance breeds anxiety

 Since my recent TEDxWilmington talk was only 10 minutes, I wrote a few blogs to cover what I didn’t get to share in it.
-Today I am expanding about the resistance and complaining that kids do when asked to do chores.
-Because that shizzle is real!
+Today, I am expanding on kids’ resistance and complaining when asked to do chores because that shizzle is real!

 You can check out some of my other TEDx blogs here: Dealing with Difficulty and How to get your kids to do chores.